Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/9-secure-boot.md

  After implementing AES and RSA cryptography in secure boot, a boot test should be executed.
 The system loads successfully and displays the FSBL messages on the terminal.
 These messages indicate the cryptographic operations performed on each partition.
-[Debugging Problems with Secure Boot](#debugging-problems-with-secure-boot) section provides the debugging steps.
-It is necessary to follow if the secure boot test fails.
+The [Debugging Problems with Secure Boot](#debugging-problems-with-secure-boot) section provides the debugging steps to follow if the secure boot test fails.

 ### Sample Design Overview